ozturkfemre/website/content/blogs/dataviz.md

     the edge of the plotting region and the main title, axis labels, and so on, in the form c(bottom, left, top, right).*

--   *pty: the type of plot region to be used, either \"s\" (square) or
+-   *pty: the type of plot region to be used, either "s" (square) or "m" (maximal).*
-    \"m\" (maximal).*

 -   *xaxs and yaxs: the style of the axis ranges.
-A value of \"r\" (default) indicates that the axis limits should be rounded to the nearest integer multiple of the tick interval, while a value of
-    \"i\" indicates that the axis limits should be exactly at the data range limits.*
+A value of "r" (default) indicates that the axis limits should be rounded to the nearest integer multiple of the tick interval, while a value of "i" indicates that the axis limits should be exactly at the data range limits.*

 -   *col: the color palette to be used for subsequent plots.*